 Optimising for Baidu

 How do you optimise your website for search engine users in China?
-Baidu has the largest share of search engine traffic in China (70%-80%), with Google back in 2nd place with around 20%, so if you sell in China it is important that you rank well in Baidu.
+Baidu has the largest share of search engine traffic in China (70%-80%), with Google way behind with around 5%, so if you sell in China it is important that you rank well in Baidu.
 If your site is also important to Western internet users then you won’t want your Baidu SEO activity to do anything to impact its effectiveness elsewhere.

 I have recently done some research into Baidu, as I am currently building a website that will need good Chinese Search Engine ranking, but found it difficult to differentiate between sound, proven advice and the hypothetical, anecdotal kind of evidence found in forums that is difficult to substantiate.
 In addition, much of the information I found was written a couple of years ago – this is a huge time in the internet search engine world, and so much could have changed to render any advice irrelevant today.